Financial Toolset

 3. Technology Costs

-This includes developing a website, purchasing software, and setting up IT infrastructure.
-A basic website might cost between $2,000 and $5,000, while custom software solutions can run much higher.
+This covers your website, software subscriptions, and any other IT setup.
+A basic website might cost between $2,000 and $5,000, but custom software can be a much bigger line item.

 Ongoing Expenses